 Rick would meet his wife, Tena, at the Boatyard in 1995.
 Tena was at a table with her friend, looking at vacation photos, and Rick was mingling with guests.
 As he stopped at their table, he commented that he had been to some of those places too and they talked for the rest of the evening.
 They soon began dating, and married the following year.
 Rick’s Cafe Boatyard quickly became their life’s work together, amongst caring for their family and traveling.

 Rick’s Cafe Boatyard has grown and evolved significantly since opening in 1994.
-The space now boasts several decks - an awning on the side of the restaurant, an “extended deck” with retractable siding to keep rain and wind away, and a large bar with an area for nightly live music.
+The space now boasts several decks - an awning on the side of the restaurant, an “extended deck” with retractable siding to keep rain and wind away, and a newly added beer garden.

 The inside dining space includes a large dining room with a waterfront view from nearly every seat, a bustling bar, and two private event areas -- one of which comes with a private outdoor terrace.
 While the menu has changed over the years, one thing remains constant: Rick's has the freshest seafood in Indianapolis.
 Our seafood is carefully chosen from locations around the world, and our steaks and chops are locally sourced and of the finest quality.

 Rick’s Cafe Boatyard is open every day of the year besides Christmas Day, and is a true gem on the west side of Indianapolis.
 Many patrons know Rick and Tena, and stop by their table to say hi when dining in the restaurant.
 The atmosphere at Rick’s is one-of-a-kind.
 Stop in to see for yourself!